-Emerging Voices in Natural Hazards Research provides a synthesis of the most pressing issues in natural hazards research.
-The book begins with an overview of emerging research on natural hazards, such as hurricanes, earthquakes, floods, wildfires, sea-level rise, global warming, climate change and tornadoes, among other topics.
-Remaining sections cover socially vulnerable populations and the cycles of emergency management.
-This book will serve as a consolidated resource for academics, students and researchers who are eager to learn about the most pressing issues in today's natural hazard research.
+Emerging Voices in Natural Hazards Research provides a synthesis of the most pressing issues in natural hazards research by new professionals.
+The book begins with an overview of emerging research on natural hazards, such as hurricanes, earthquakes, floods, wildfires, sea-level rise, global warming, climate change, and tornadoes, among others.
+Remaining sections include topics such as socially vulnerable populations and the cycles of emergency management.

 - Provides a platform for readers to keep up-to-date with the interdisciplinary research that new professionals are producing